Value Investing Overview

 Like Buffett, we like buying high quality businesses if they are available at reasonable prices.
 But, like Graham, we also believe there is an appropriate price for everything.
 Buffett himself has said that he would invest very differently with smaller pools of money (his company, Berkshire Hathaway, has more than US$100bn in investments).

 Our small size gives us the flexibility to do just that.
 If the potential returns are high enough, we have no qualms investing in mediocre businesses.
 And if the situation demands it, we are prepared to be activist in order to realise the value inherent in a company’s shares.
-Both approaches have worked well for us over the years and our aim is to stay.
+Both approaches have worked well for us over the years.

 Top 10 Books - our most recommended value investing reads